 Get a peer review of your building's structure cost with NO risk.
 Click here to get started

 Hull, Massachusetts is no stranger to the challenges of coastal living.
 Rising seas, powerful storms, and fragile infrastructure have shaped every new development along Nantasket Beach.
-Now, one of the region’s most anticipated projects—The Paragon—developed by The Procopio Companies with architecture by Monte French Design Studio, structural engineering by H+O, and construction led by Dellbrook | JKS —is set to transform this shoreline.
-The $65 million mixed-use community will bring 132 new residential units, retail, and hospitality to the heart of Hull, all while setting a new benchmark for flood resilience and design.
+Now, one of the region’s most anticipated projects: The Paragon, developed by The Procopio Companies with architecture by Monte French Design Studio, structural engineering by H+O, and construction led by Dellbrook | JKS is set to transform this shoreline.

 Reimagining a Historic Site